 FAQ

 An ACL injury in dogs refers to a tear or rupture of the anterior cruciate ligament, a crucial stabilizing ligament in the knee joint.
 This injury often causes pain, limping, and decreased activity.
-It can occur due to sudden twists, turns, or overexertion, especially in overweight or highly active dogs.
+It can occur due to sudden twists, turns, or overexertion, especially in higher weight or highly active dogs.

 Common symptoms of a torn ACL in dogs include limping, swelling around the knee joint, pain when the affected leg is touched or moved, and a reluctance to engage in physical activities.
 Early detection of these symptoms is crucial for prompt veterinary care and treatment.